RaulBernal/BandProtocol_CosmoBot/README.md

 # CosmoBot.py
-Simple Bot to run commands in a Cosmos Node
+Simple Bot to run commands in a Cosmos Node (don't use for Band)

-# mon_band_oracles.py
+# mon_band_oracles.py & config_band.py
 Simple Bot to monitorize Band chain and Oracles services and reporters

 **You need for running this script:**